awsdocs/aws-greengrass-developer-guide/doc_source/module1.md

 **Important**
 This tutorial uses the AWS IoT Device SDK for Python\.
 The `check_ggc_dependencies` script might produce warnings about the missing optional Node v6\.10 and Java 8 prerequisites\.
 You can ignore these warnings\.

-   For information about the modprobe command, you can run man modprobe in the terminal\.
+   For information about the modprobe command, run man modprobe in the terminal\.

 Your Raspberry Pi configuration is complete\.
 Continue to [Module 2: Installing the Greengrass Core Software](module2.md)\.